-What problem is afflicting Thebes at the time?
+What problem is afflicting the city of Thebes?

 Why do the supplicants believe that Oedipus will be able to find a solution to the famine?

-Why does Oedipus claim he suffers even more than supplicants?
+Why does Oedipus claim he suffers even more than the supplicants?

-He says each supplicant suffers only for himself individually but he suffers for the individual subject, his subjects generally and for himself
+Oedipus claims that each supplicant suffers only for himself individually while he, Oedipus,suffers for the individual subject, his subjects generally, and for himself.

 What action has Oedipus taken to find an answer to the city's problem?

 What is Oedipus and Creon's relationship?